Afshin-A/Obsidian/CS/Networking/Networking.md

 ### Dynamic IP Addresses
 The fact that IPv4 addresses are limited means that it is more cost effective for internet service providers to give their users temporary IPs from a pool of available IP addresses.
 This means that the average home user's public IP address is constantly changing.
 This is one of the reasons [[Networking#MAC Addresses|MAC addresses]] exist.
-It's possible to pay extra to obtain a **static IP address** from your ISP, one that does not change.
-Static addresses must be manually assigned to each computer, which will be difficult for a large network (because there are simply many computers to configure).
-Therefore, dynamic IP addresses are automatically assigned by a [[Networking#DHCP|DHCP]] server.
+It's possible to pay extra to obtain a **static IP address** from your ISP, which does not change.
+Static addresses must be manually assigned to each computer, which will be difficult to do on a large network (because there are simply many computers to configure).
+Therefore, dynamic IP addresses are automatically assigned by a [[Networking#DHCP (Dynamic Host Configuration Protocol)|DHCP]] server.
 ### MAC Addresses
 Every network device (like network or Bluetooth cards) has a unique, 6 byte (32 bit) **MAC** (Media Access Control) address, aka **physical** or **hardware address**.
-It follows a format like
+It follows a format like the following on Windows, where each number is in base 16 (hexadecimal):
 $$
 \#\#-\#\#-\#\#-\#\#-\#\#-\#\#
 $$
-on Windows, where each number is in base 16 (hexadecimal).
+Linux displays the MAC address in the same way, but with colons instead of hyphens.

-The first half of the number represents the manufacturer of the network interface card (**NIC**).
+The first half of the number represents the manufacturer of the _network interface card_ (**NIC**).
-Devices in a network use MAC and IP addresses in combination to communicate with each other.
+Devices in a network use both MAC and IP addresses to communicate with each other.
-- IP address is used to locate a device in a network ~ Mailing address of a house
+- IP address is used to locate a device in a network: Think of it as the mailing address of a house
-- MAC address is used to identify a device in a network ~ Name of the owner of the house For TCP/IP to work, we really need the MAC address of the device (server) we're trying to connect to.
-So computer A sends an **ARP** (**Address Resolution Protoco**l) broadcast to get the MAC address of computer B. This signal is routed to the correct server using its IP address.
+- MAC address is used to identify the device in a network: The name of the recipient at the house For TCP/IP to work, we would also need the MAC address of the device (or server) we're trying to connect to.
+Computer *A* sends an **ARP** (**Address Resolution Protocol**) broadcast to get the MAC address of computer *B*.
+This signal is routed to the correct server using its IP address.
 Once we locate it, the server will send back its MAC address and communication can start.

+### Address Resolution Protocol (ARP)
+switches are considered layer 2 devices in the OSI model.
+They need MAC addresses to communicate Resolve IP address to MAC address.

+ARP cache `arp -a`
+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/cn8Zxh9bPio?si=PkUE-uPrq_mkXdTp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></center>

 ### DHCP (Dynamic Host Configuration Protocol)
 It's a protocol (hosted on a ISP server or routers) that automatically *leases* IP addresses from its pool of available addresses.
 By lease, we mean that IP addresses are assigned temporarily for a limited amount of time.
 This way, when a computer goes out of commission, its IP address becomes available again.